 We are each created by God with freedom.
 Having freedom means, at one level, we can do whatever we want.
 However, God wants us to be free from sin, free to love, and that comes when we choose to use our gifts, talents, and time to serve others.
-This does not mean we do not take care of ourselves, but it does mean we do not think about ourselves all the time.
-In the end, having self-control so we can take care of others will actually make us happy because we will be more like God!

-CONCLUSION: WRAP-UP & COMMITMENT

-Go around the room and ask each participant to answer the following questions.
-The session leader should go first.

-- What is one way to experience self-control in your daily life through what you learned from serving others? - How have you been fulfilling your commitment from last week to practice self-control in worship?

-Almighty God, giver of every good and perfect gift, teach us to render to you, all that we have and all that we are, that we may praise you with our whole lives, turning the duties, the sorrows, and the joys of all our life into a living sacrifice to you; Remind us, O Master, to opening our hearts daily to serve our brothers and sisters who are in need.
-In your Holy name we pray.
+This does not mean we do not take care of our ourselves; it does mean we do not think about ourselves all the time.
+In the end, having selfcontrol so we can take care of others will actually make us happy because we will be more like God!
+CONCLUSION: WRAP-UP & COMMITMENT 5 minutes Go around the room and ask each participant to answer the following questions.
+The session leader should go first. - What is one way to experience self-control in your daily life through what you learned from serving others? - How have you been fulfilling your commitment from last week to try to have self-control in worship?
+CLOSING PRAYER In the name of the Father, and the Son, and the Holy Spirit.
+Almighty God, Giver of every good and perfect gift, teach us to render to You all that we have and all that we are, that we may praise You with our whole lives, turning the duties, the sorrows, and the joys of all our life into a living sacrifice to You.
+Remind us, O Master, to opening our hearts daily to serve our brothers and sisters who are in need.
+In Your Holy name we pray.
+Amen.